MaktraXXer/pupu/README.md

     Dim calcMode As XlCalculation
     Dim vC2 As Variant, vC3 As Variant
     Dim condAA As Variant, condB As String
+    Dim t0 As Double, done As Long, pct As Double

     On Error GoTo FatalError